libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

 -Added Photo OCR to the Text Extractor.
 To use, place the desired photo in the /Upload/SCANS folder.
 Using this feature requires tesseract: https://github.com/UB-Mannheim/tesseract/wiki    Once installed, copy the "Tesseract-OCR" folder from Program Files to the "Aetherius_Ai_Assistant" Folder.
+This will allow you to take Screenshots with the windows snipping tool and upload them to Aetherius for processing.

 -Added .TXT, .PDF, and .EPUB text extractors.
 For now it just functions similarly to the webscrape.
 Place file in the "Upload" folder in its extension's respective folder.
 Then run "GPT_4_Text_Extractor.py" to extract all of the files, they will be moved to the "Finished" folder once done.